Ben-H-2/2D-Finite-Element-Analysis/README.md

 <details>

 <summary><strong>Stress Color Mapping (Linear vs Logarithmic)</strong></summary>
-- <em>Linear node maps colour directly to stress as a fraction of the maximum</em>
+<br>- <em>Linear node maps colour directly to stress as a fraction of the maximum</em>
 <br> - <em>Logarithmic mode maps the log of the value instead spreading out the colouring and distinguishing stress in low stress regions</em>

 </details>
 <details>

 <summary><strong>Solve Time Estimation</strong></summary>
-<em> Solve durations are recorded per post-refinement element count in local storage, and a log-log regression over past solves displays the expected solve time when each solve begins. </em>
+<br><em> Solve durations are recorded per post-refinement element count in local storage, and a log-log regression over past solves displays the expected solve time when each solve begins. </em>

 </details>